Update: as of 11/2022 Heroku suspended their free tier offer

 Since free RAM is limited - and to reduce wake-up time after Heroku dynos were put to sleep - compiling the application backend to a native-image can be beneficial.
 The native-image compilation requires a large amount of memory (~6 GB for the simple app), but luckily the free build runners of GitHub are able to cope with this.

 The port on which the application is supposed to listen is also provided by Heroku via environment variable.
-To tell nginx, the config is generated at runtime from a template with help of envsubst before the start.
+To configure nginx, the config is generated at runtime from a template with help of envsubst before the start.

 On update of a dedicated branch, a corresponding GitHub action automatically builds and deploys the image, also including a health-check request after application update.